embatty/KL_2025/course_modules_2025/GenomeAssemblyAndAnnotation/GenomeAssemblyAndAnnotation.md

 `contigs.fa` - The final assembly file to be used

 `contigs.gfa` - Assembly graph used to visualise the assembly

+We rename these files with the sample name to make sure we know which sample they are from.

 3. Count how many contigs the Shovill assembly has produced with this command: